After an absence of some years, last autumn, I re-signed with the renown UK stock image agency TopFoto.

 As I now have 4K UHD video capability, I hope to see this breathtakingly beautiful phenomena again to make some time-lapse footage and of course, more amazing images!

 Jonathan Mitchell - seasoned photojournalist and photographer.
-Also HD / 4K UHD camera operator / film director / film producer and journalist.
+Also 4K / UHD camera operator / film director and producer and journalist.
+Based in Athens, Greece.